webprogramming260/startup-example/README.md

 ## WebSocket deliverable

+➡️ The following is an example of the required information for the `Startup WebSocket` deliverable

 For this deliverable I used webSocket to update the votes on the frontend in realtime.

 - **Backend listens for WebSocket connection** - done!